birthday

 Tip: Reference something specific about the person — their favourite snack, a running joke, a project you worked on together.

 Need message inspiration?
-Check out our 100 Birthday Wishes for a Coworker.
+Check out our 100 Birthday Wishes for a Coworker, or browse all Culture Cards occasions if you're celebrating something else.

 How to write a great birthday message